 Methods: A non-experimental correlational study using convenience sampling, of (N) junior and (n) senior level baccalaureate nursing students.
 Clinical self-efficacy was measured with the Clinical Skills Self-Efficacy Scale.

 Results: Seniors reported greater confidence than juniors.
 Employment in a healthcare setting as a nursing student increased students’ level of confidence for insertion of Foley catheters.
 The length of time employed and the number of hours worked per week increased the level of confidence for Foley catheters and nasogastric (NG) tubes.

 Recommendations: Further research into this topic should include looking at levels of nursing students employed in healthcare settings at different Universities.
 In addition, confidence is an important concept for nursing students to have when performing their clinical skills, but increased confidence may not always positively correlate with competence.
 Future studies should explore competence levels of clinical skills for nursing students working in a healthcare setting.

 Wilson, Mallory and Byers, Taylor, "Relationship Between Self-Efficacy and Work Experience in Baccalaureate Junior and Senior Level Nursing Students" (2017).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 429.